National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 with corresponding levels of restricted access.
 The most complete data set available within the N3C Enclave is the limited data set (LDS), which is a type of dataset that has had certain protected health information (PHI) removed or de-identified in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
-However, some data elements, such as dates (date of birth/death, admission, discharge, service, etc.), location data (city, state, five digit zip code), and age are still available.
+However, some data elements, such as dates (date of birth/death, admission, discharge, service, etc.), location data (city, state, five-digit zip code), and age are still available.

 The DI&H workstream meets bi-weekly to review potential data quality issues found in site data submissions.
 Based on various data quality metrics of the submitted data from each site, the "release" or "no release" status flag is set for each data partner.
 Based on this release status flag, the pipeline determines whether or not to merge the site's payload data to the LDS.
-The dimension of data quality checks include internal and external validations, data conformance, and completeness that are based on the OHDSI data quality framework [@pfaff_2022b].
+The dimension of data quality checks includes internal and external validations, data conformance, and completeness that are based on the OHDSI data quality framework [@pfaff_2022b].

 Generate SafeHarbor DataSets (L2)